 Finally, when your business slows down, it’s essential to explore new opportunities.

-Have you experienced a time when your business slowed?
+Have you ever experienced a period when your business slowed down?
 Sharing those experiences can provide insights for others.

 Take the time to reflect on your strategies for overcoming times when business slowed and what worked best for you.